Abhay25k/CreditCardPrediction/README.md

 # Credit-Card-Approval-Predication
-This model to classify the Credit Card Approval Prediction
+This ia a project model for Credit Card Approval Prediction